Douglas J Pepe

 Partner, New York

 Douglas J. Pepe is a partner in Cohen & Gresser’s New York office.
-His practice focuses on litigating complex commercial matters on behalf of corporate and institutional clients, defending major law firms in high-stakes legal malpractice cases, and blockchain law.
+His practice focuses on litigating complex commercial matters on behalf of corporate and institutional clients, defending major law firms in high-stakes legal malpractice cases, advising and litigating on behalf of companies and directors and officers in complex, multiparty insurance disputes, and blockchain law.

 Douglas J. Pepe is a partner in Cohen & Gresser’s New York office.
 His practice focuses on litigating complex commercial matters on behalf of…